oiraqi/immunizer-analyze/README.md

 # Analysis Microservice

-This is the Java implementation of the Analysis Microservice of [Immunizer: The Collaborative Cloud-based Unsupervised Software Immunity Framework](https://github.com/oiraqi/immunizer).
+This is the Java implementation of the Analysis Microservice of [Immunizer: A Scalable Loosely-Coupled Self-Protecting Software Framework using Adaptive Microagents and Parallelized Microservices](https://github.com/oiraqi/immunizer).
 It leverages distributed and parallel processing thanks to cluster-computing frameworks, such as Apache Spark and Google DataFlow, abstracted and unified through Apache Beam.

 ## Siblings
 ### Autonomic Protection Microagents